 Let's write Look at these clauses and say whether they can stand alone as meaningful sentences (in other words, say whether they are independent clauses.)
 Independent clause Yes it can stand alone Dependent clause No it can't stand alone

 when he sho outed

 l like music.

 if it rains

-l found it.
+they can stand alone as meaning sentences (in other words, say wh they are independent clauses.) when he shouted like music. f it rains found it. n Grade 4 We are planning to have a picnic.

-in Grade 4
+in Grade 4 they can stand alone as meaningful sentences (in other words, say whether they are independent clauses.)
+When he shouted like music.
+Fit rains found it.

 We are planı ning to have a picnic.

-when the fili m is over
+when the fill m is over